Best Coinbase Alternatives in the UK for 2026

 Who Is It Best For?

-Bitpanda is ideal for UK investors who want broad crypto access with low fees and a platform that’s designed for simplicity.
-It suits both newcomers starting with small amounts and experienced users building diverse portfolios.
+Bitpanda is ideal for UK investors who want broad crypto access with low fees on a platform designed for simplicity.
+It suits newcomers starting with small amounts (even £1) just as well as experienced users looking for deep altcoin coverage and crypto indices.

-- Small currency conversion fee for GBP deposits
+- 0.5% currency conversion fee on GBP deposits caught us off guard initially

 What are the Fees?